 During the Spring of 2003 I began volunteer work and research with Sudanese refugees in Phoenix, Arizona.
 As a result of the civil war that continues in Sudan, these "Lost Boys" have been dislocated, brutalized, and many have had their families murdered by marauding agents of the government.
 This war is a result of the government of Sudan trying to eliminate any group that might pose a threat to their dominance.
 Thus, it pits the Arab Muslims of northern Sudan, who control the government, against Animists, Christians and African Muslims in the southern and western parts of Sudan.
 This work led to my becoming involved with the AZ Lost Boys Center (AZLBC), where I served as a cultural adviser, mentor, and eventually an elected member of the board of directors.
 When I arrived at Ithaca College I reached out to the substantial Lost Boys community in the Syracuse area and have served as a Senior Advisor for the Central New York Lost Boys Foundation.
-Along with the AZLBC I was given approximately 17,000 digitized life history files from Pinudo Refugee Camp in Ethiopia, which were generated when Lost Boys first fled their homes in the late 1980s.
+Along with the AZLBC I was entrusted with approximately 17,000 digitized life history files from Pinudo Refugee Camp in Ethiopia, which were generated when Lost Boys first fled their homes in the late 1980s.
 Each file contains a photograph and personal history for the refugee, and may contain valuable information for reuniting them with loved ones.
 I worked closely with AZLBC to make these files available to the individuals that each one represents.
 During Fall of 2010 we launched Lost Boys Reunited, a web based search facility that enables Lost Boys around the world to determine if their files are in the database, and provides them with means to gain access to their file if it is.

 I also serve my academic discipline as an elected board member and program editor for the Association for Africanist Anthropologists.
-From 2005 to 2008 I was an elected Steering Committee memberfor the AIDS and Anthropology Research Group (AARG), and am currently Chair for AARG.
-As Chair I am helping to revamp our web page and our newsletter in order to make them more professionally relevant to researchers and policy makers.
-On several occasions I have provided motivated students with research and service opportunities in Ithaca's minority, immigrant and refugee communities.
+From 2005 to 2008 I was an elected Steering Committee memberfor the AIDS and Anthropology Research Group (AARG), and from 2008 to 2012 served as their Chair.
 My earliest research was an outgrowth of my interests in environmental anthropology.
 In 1985 I explored ways that acid rain affected the lives of people who lived in Big Moose, NY, an area that is highly impacted.
 Most residents initially denied that there was a problem only to later confide in me fears about potential health threats.
 Also of great concern to residents was the possibility that acid rain would degrade the environment to the point that the tourism based economy would be in jeopardy.
 Local folks had developed a body of folklore that attributed changes that they were witnessing in the environment to causes other than acid rain.
 I continue to have strong interests in environmental anthorpology and am proud to be an affiliated faculty member with Ithaca College's Department of Environmental Studies and Sciences.